DSXiangLi/DecryptPrompt/README.md

 - Curiosity-driven Red-teaming for Large Language Models
 - Red Teaming Language Models with Language Models
 - EXPLORE, ESTABLISH, EXPLOIT: RED-TEAMING LANGUAGE MODELS FROM SCRATCH

+### 对话模型
+- LaMDA: Language Models for Dialog Applications
+- Sparrow: Improving alignment of dialogue agents via targeted human judgements :star:
+- BlenderBot 3: a deployed conversational agent that continually learns to responsibly engage
+- How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation
+- DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection for Conversational AI
+- Enhancing Chat Language Models by Scaling High-quality Instructional Conversations
+- DiagGPT: An LLM-based Chatbot with Automatic Topic Management for Task-Oriented Dialogue

 ### Others
 - Pretraining on the Test Set Is All You Need 哈哈作者你是懂讽刺文学的